tottinge/quizzer/README.md

 * [Heroku](https://dashboard.heroku.com/apps/sample-fun-with-programming/activity)

-Currently Quizzology is a slow-coding target.
-We work on it a very little bit at a time, and constantly refer to the charter except when there is some shiny idea we want to chase.
+Currently, Quizzology is a slow-coding target.
+We work on it a bit at a time, and constantly refer to the charter except when there is some shiny idea we want to chase.

 We started pretty much architecture and design free.